shubakki/shubakki.github.io/content/posts/01WeaponizingGetTimestamp.md

 ---

-## Sleep isn't for the weak
+## Evasion O'Clock
 Time based evasion techniques **\[T1497\]** are a relatively painless and efficient way of avoiding sandboxes.

 {{< image src="/img/01/sleepy.png" alt="Sleeping through sandboxes" position="center" style="border-radius: 8px;" >}}

 Sandboxes are heavily relied on to detect malicious activity dynamically.
-Hence, it's a guarantee malware will do it's best at staying under the radar, achieving this by either blending in or timing out the sandbox.
+Hence, it's a guarantee malware will do its best at staying under the radar, achieving this by either blending in, timing out the sandbox or simply detecting it's in one (in which case it won't do anything nefarious).

-One way of timing out the sandbox is simply making your malware sleep through it, exhausting the sandbox which makes it time out and assume the sample is benign.
+For instance, one way of timing out the sandbox  is simply making your malware sleep through it, exhausting the sandbox which makes it time out and assume the sample is benign.

 However it's not *that* easy.
 Some modern detection solutions possess countermeasures against that, for example hooking sleep functions like `Sleep` in C/C++ or `Thread.Sleep` in C# to nullify the sleep, but also fast forwarding.
 TL;DR: Tampering to make the malware think it is in the clear.

-A plethora of techniques can be applied to still "sleep", we will see some of them in this blogpost.

 ## Demonstration: Hooking sleep functions